devedmonton/codevid19.com/policies/rules.md

 How do we limit the impact and costs associated with Social Isolation and Distancing, and ensure that we're ready to pick up where we left off when we come back together?

-Apps in this category might help connect people together, indentify people in distress, facilitate remote working, on assist parents and educators continue classes.
+Apps in this category might help connect people together, identify people in distress, facilitate remote working, on assist parents and educators continue classes.

 #### Scarcity & The Economy